amethyst/amethyst/book/src/concepts/system.md

 This is possible using the `join` method.
 You may be familiar with joining operations if you have ever worked with databases.
 The `join` method takes multiple storages, and iterates over all entities that have a component in each of those storages.
 It works like an "AND" gate.
 It will return an iterator containing a tuple of all the requested components if they are **ALL** on the same entity.

-If you join with components A,B and C, only the entities that have **ALL** those components will be considered.
+If you join with components A, B and C, only the entities that have **ALL** those components will be considered.

 Needless to say that you can use it with only one storage to iterate over all entities with a specific component.